odys-z/x-visual/docsphinx/design-memo/renderer.rst

 point visual and points object, where point is a visual effect a points array, the scene object consists many points.

+Visual.vtype
+____________

+- AssetType.point

+The created `THREE.Object3D <https://threejs.org/docs/#api/en/core/Object3D>`_
+will be rendered as an array of WebGl points.

+If the Visual.asset specified a gltf asset, the gltf mesh will be converted into visible points.

+-- paras.nodes

+String array of node's name.
+Model of these nodes will be converted into points.